vineethshankar/pagerank/README.md

 2. Compressed column storage (CCS)

 The **CCS** storage technique has been used in this implementation and it consists of creation of three arrays:
-*val - Holds all non zero entries
+* val - Holds all non zero entries.
-*rowind - Contains the corresponding row indices of the elements in val *colptr - Contains the indices of val array of thos elements which start a new column
+* rowind - Contains the corresponding row indices of the elements in val.
+* colptr - Contains the indices of val array of thos elements which start a new column.